GaneshJadhavOnGitHub/DevEnvironmentForC/README.md

    Otherwise open VS-Code Command pallete (f1) and execute following command DevContainers : Open Folder in container.

-6. Image get build and container will be spinned-up.
+6. The image is built, and the container is spun up.

 7. Go to .devcontainer folder. cd .devcontainer